-Unfortunately, it's quite prone to framedrops and other forms of slowdowns.
+Unfortunately, it's quite prone to frame drops and other forms of slowdowns.
 Some settings are quite buggy too.
-It's pretty well featured and should suit basic usage, but it isn't the best.
+It's pretty well featured but it's not quite as good as LG's WebOS.

 The same feature is available on Android, but it also allows to use it as a standalone device, making Vizio's solution seem quite limited in comparison.